 Airwolf 3D AXIOM models operate at printing speeds of up to 250 millimeters per second, and travel speeds as high as 400 millimeters per second.
 At Airwolf 3D we understand that time is critical, and this is why we have developed one of the fastest desktop 3D printers on the market.

 Size limitation is currently a major drawback with most 3D printers on the market.
 Not at Airwolf 3D.
-With a huge build platform, the HD series can print large models without having to print in multiple pieces.
+With a huge build platform, the AXIOM series can print large models without having to print in multiple pieces.

 With a 40 micron minimum layer height, and an X, Y resolution of 20 microns, the AXIOM series printers are extremely accurate.
 Airwolf 3D has worked hard on balancing resolution and speed, and has come up with a system that provides the best of both worlds.